 Many contractors or contracting companies also make mistakes when it comes to pricing.

 For instance, they might make incorrect estimates or build an inaccurate estimating system.
-This means that they might consistently charge less for each visit, earning less money than they ought to be in the long run.
+This means that they might consistently charge less for each visit, earning less money than they ought to in the long run.

 Fortunately, you can correct any pricing issues and make sure that you’re charging what your business is worth by using software solutions.